ibrasaif1/RuizFoods-PalletInspection/README.md

 The `dotenv` package, already included in the project, will automatically load these environment variables, allowing the application to access your database securely.

 **Important**: The `.env` file contains sensitive information and should not be committed to Git.
 It is already listed in `.gitignore` to prevent it from being accidentally included in version control.

+# Running the project

+Open the code locally and run `node server.js` for the project to start running locally.
+To do this you'll need to download and install Node which you can do at https://nodejs.org/en/download/